Call Today: 206-297-0086

 The best part is that Washington has some of the best incentive programs in the country.
 These incentives make solar more financially beneficial than in a majority of other states.

 The recommended size of your system depends on your power consumption.
 If you want to completely offset (replace) your current electrical usage (purchases) from the utility with a solar electric system, the first step is to review your annual energy consumption which can be obtained from your utility bill.
 If you design an energy efficient home and use energy efficient appliances and lighting, you can reduce your electricity usage dramatically.
-The majority of the Puget Sound area home systems range from 2,000W to 8,000W, or 200 to 800 square feet of solar modules.
-Where you live, how you live, and how you heat your water and house will dictate the size of your system and its total cost.
+The majority of the Puget Sound area home systems range from 2,000W to 8,000W, or 160 to 640 square feet of solar modules.
+Where you live, how you live and how you heat your water and house will dictate the size of your system and its total cost.

 Yes.
 According to real estate appraisers, for every $1 of electricity that you offset through solar, it will increase the value of your home by $20.
 This means that your home would increase in value immediately by about the total net cost of the system after rebates.

 Unless there are tall trees in the SE to SW window of your sites location, tree shading should not be significant enough to prevent you from exploring solar options.
 A rule of thumb is to have no shading from 10AM to 3PM.
 Since the sun is higher in the horizon during the summer, tree shading usually provides more obstacles during the winter than in the summer.
 For regions that have overcast conditions and short days during the winter, such as the Puget Sound area, any but the worst shading issues can be worked with.
-Sunergy Systems can provide a complete site analysis to determine the exact shading and impact that any trees will have on your system.
+S unergy Systems can provide a complete site analysis to determine the exact shading and impact that any trees will have on your system.

 The best roof orientation for the Seattle region is SE to SW with South being the best.
 SE to SW orientations will result in only a slight annual energy reduction of 2% to 4%.
 Even due West or East orientations are workable, but you can expect anywhere from 12% to 18% less production than a Southern orientation, if you have no shading issues then adding a couple more solar modules to your system size will compensate for these losses.
 The best roof pitch or tilt angle is 15° to 45°, with only 2% to 4% loss compared to the "perfect" pitch.
 Even a flat pitch will only result in about a 10% annual output reduction; however, we recommend to never have a flat array due to major soiling issues that will require unacceptable maintenance schedules and reduction of the system life.

 Yes and no. Yes in that different roofing materials require different methodologies which can impact the systems installation costs.
-Never allow amateurs or un-experienced contractors with these roofs to penetrate a torchdown (membrane) or flat roof, only experienced professionals should ever work with these difficult roofs.
+Never allow amateurs or un-experienced contractors to penetrate a torchdown (membrane) or flat roof, only experienced professionals should ever work with these difficult roofs.
 If your roof will need to be replaced during the next ten years we recommend that you either replace it before having your systems installed or replacing it now.
-All roofs can be installed with solar with flat and wood shack being more difficult and standing seam metal and composition being easier.
+All roofs can be installed with solar, with flat and wood shack being more difficult and standing seam metal and composition being easier.

-Sunergy Systems will handle every aspect of the installation from the filing of the rebate paperwork, to the permits, to the final inspections, and Net Metering Approval.
+Sunergy Systems will handle every aspect of the installation from the filing of the rebate paperwork, to the permits, to the final inspections and Net Metering Approval.
 Sunergy Systems is proud to offer a comprehensive turnkey package to every customer to ensure that installing a solar power system is an easy, pleasant experience for you.

 Since there are no moving parts, the system is basically maintenance free.